-Around 40 RTI activists in the country have been killed in recent years, several of them after the Whistleblowers Protection Act was passed.
-Satarupa Sen Bhattacharya explores why the said law has been unable to achieve its stated end.
+Does the government really want to protect whistleblowers?
+Around 40 RTI activists in the country have been killed in recent years, several of them after the passage of the Whistleblowers Protection Act.
+Satarupa Sen Bhattacharya explores why the latter law has been unable to achieve its stated objective.

 What good is an auditor without information?
 A recent letter written by the CAG Shashikant Sharma to the finance minister, seeking access to required information through RTI, exposes once more the lacunae in the powers of the Supreme Audit Institution.
 Himanshu Upadhyaya analyses the debate around the issue.